awmckinley/config/modules/sys.info/README.md

-# System Information
+# System Information Tools

-Software for displaying system information, hardware details, and system specifications.
+Tools for displaying and analyzing system and hardware information.